Drupa 2019 is the global leading trade fair for print and cross-media solutions.

 It’s scheduled to run in Germany’s Dusseldorf from May 31 to June 10.
 An important aspect of this event is drupa cube.
 This is an innovative conference program that aims to bridge the gap between print professionals and their brand and marketing owner clients as well as creative agencies, across a range of vertical markets.

-This special conference and event program will include several applications for printed products in various industries and areas of life, including packaging.
+This special conference and event program will include several applications in various industries including Mil Spec Packaging for government and defense contractors.

-Visitors to drupa 2016 will experience new technologies like 3D printing and printed electronics, along with digital printing techniques’ use in packaging and creative multichannel applications.
+Visitors to the fair will experience new technologies like 3D printing and printed electronics, along with digital printing techniques’ use in packaging and creative multichannel applications.